21brownz/CANtina/README.md

 # CANtina
 CANtina is a CAN bus star PCB inspired by Team 5883's PCBs and developed by 6502 DARC SIDE's Electrical Subteam.
-* CANtina utilizes Weidmuller LSF-SMT-3.5 push-to-connect terminal blocks to allow easy connection of all your devices
+* CANtina utilizes Weidmuller LSF-SMT-3.5 push-to-connect terminal blocks to allow you to easily connect and disconnect devices.
-* CANtina has built in resistors in order to allow you to maintain the correct impedance.
+* CANtina has built in resistors in order to allow you to maintain CANbus's required impedance.
 * CANtina is Open Source!

 ## Warning: